DThomas44/Host-Monitor/README.md

 3. Extract the zip and Run the Build.ahk script.

-4. Copy the resulting Host Monitor.exe file from the bin folder.
+4. Copy the resulting Host Monitor.exe file from the bin folder to the computer that needs to run the script.
    This is the only file needed, as it contains all resources required, and will create the related files on first run.
+   The resulting exe does not require AutoHotkey to be installed on a computer to run.

 5. Run Host Monitor.exe
    This will create the folowing list of files: